 Since pagan religions were compatible with Christianity in Makovecz’s mind — they were both seeking the same truths — his buildings fused symbols of the two.
-For example, the moon and the sun, signifying darkness and light, appear beside the Christian cross atop the three towers of the church in Paks, a small town in the south of Hungary.
+For example, the moon and the sun, signifying darkness and light, appear beside the Christian cross atop the three towers of the church in Paks (1988-1991), a small town in southern Hungary.
 While this made Makovecz a controversial figure within the Church and a public enemy of religious fanatics, it didn’t stop him from winning commissions for churches, chapels, and funeral homes throughout his career for various denominations.

 By the 1970s, the traditional way of life in the Hungarian countryside was vanishing and its communities disintegrating.
 Makovecz and his colleagues set out to build new community centers in small, neglected Hungarian villages, hoping that more dignified buildings may slow the decline and bring people together.
 Budgets were laughably low so they used whatever building materials were locally available.
 “We’d wander the forest, looking for logs,” Makovecz later remembered.
 Once the designs were finalized, they relied on the locals for construction since it cost no money and fostered a communal spirit.

 Recently, I visited two of these community centers in western Hungary.
-They seemed lively and had busy events calendars with folk dance ensemble performances and embroidery workshops.
+They seemed lively with many events on the calendar such as folk dance performances and embroidery workshops.
 Both buildings housed a small library upstairs.
 In Zalaszentlászló (1980), locals were preparing to host a group of visitors from Manneville-sur-Risle, their sister city in France.
 In Bak (1985), they had an exhibit of the season’s fruits and vegetables harvest.
 It was hard not to feel that these places accomplished Makovecz’s mission.